byt3bl33d3r/Leek-LLM/README.md

 # Leek LLM 🥬

-Can an LLM create the ultimate Leek AI for [Leek Wars](https://leekwars.com)?
+Can a LLM create the ultimate Leek AI for [Leek Wars](https://leekwars.com)?

 This is something I threw together over the weekend to learn how to use [AutoGen](https://microsoft.github.io/autogen/).
 It creates a multi-agent conversation that writes and runs LeekScript with a feedback loop so the LLM can improve the code after every fight.